-During this financial year to date, SFRS responded to 665 incidents in East Lothian, this is a reduction of 18% (147 incidents) when compared to last year.
+During this financial year to date, SFRS responded to 1177 incidents in East Lothian, this is a reduction of 8% (106 incidents) when compared to last year.
+This figure is also the lowest figure in the past five years.

 The chart below illustrates incidents YTD attended within East Lothian council over the last 5 fiscal years